DJDanl/cpp-docs.pt-br/docs/mfc/reference/clistbox-class.md

 ##  <a name="create"></a>CListBox:: criar

-Cria a caixa de listagem do Windows e a anexa ao `CListBox` objeto.
+Cria a caixa de listagem do Windows e a anexa ao objeto `CListBox`.

 ```
 virtual BOOL Create(